FiammyFalcone/datasciencecoursera/README.md

 # datasciencecoursera
-Part 2: assignment coursera
+#Part 2: assignment coursera of Data Scientist's Toolbox course.

-#The Data Scientist's Toolbox model.
+#It is correlated to the week 3 course of the above mendtioned course.